mytvDor/AllAboutStudent/README.md

   This project offers a complete solution for educational institutions to efficiently manage student information and analyze relevant data.

+NOTE : the project is uder devlopment still now

 ## Features